Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 This contribution was accepted and merged on 2/21/2018 and deployed on 2/27/2018.

 #### Description:
-Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to better follow semantic HTML conventions, specifically W3 and MDN html standards.
+Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to better follow semantic HTML conventions, specifically W3 and MDN HTML standards.

 #### Work performed:
 The work started with verifying the issue author was correct that the `<div>` tags specified should become `<article>` tags by going over W3 and MDN standards.
 After this, the `<div>` tags that needed to be changed were identified by searching for the tags that had the CSS classes "flow-post-content" and "mw-parser-output".
 Then, the identified tags were changed to `<article>` tags, templates were compiled, and finally the changes were tested using PHPUnit.